marbl/MetagenomeScope/README.md

 ![Screenshot of MetagenomeScope's standard mode, showing a region of a biofilm assembly graph](https://user-images.githubusercontent.com/4177727/46389776-f1d63780-c688-11e8-82ae-13d58d6f4738.png "Screenshot of MetagenomeScope's standard mode, showing a region of a biofilm assembly graph.")

+## NOTE: This is a development branch of MetagenomeScope!
+It's not quite at feature parity with the main branch (it'll actually just crash if you try to run it right now due to some restructuring changes I've been making to the codebase), so if you want to use MetagenomeScope in the meantime I recommend using the main branch.
+Sorry for the inconvenience!

 ## Summary

 MetagenomeScope is an interactive visualization tool designed for metagenomic